omeerkorkmazz/adr-examples/examples/adr-api-gateway.md

   * Kong: rejected. a bit complex, written by Lua, pricing for more features, harder to manage than KrakenD and Ocelot.

-  * Ocelot: rejected. written by C#, great community, easier to use with .NET services.
+  * Ocelot: rejected. written by C#, great community, easier to use with .NET services, environment dependency.

   * Tyk: rejected. enterprise-ready open-source API gateway, AWS marketplace, pricing for cloud, GoLang support.